tobyhodges/studious-happiness/episodes/31-cmd-line.md

 ~~~
 {: .bash}

-This code would look a lot nicer be easier to read if it were reorganized, and
+This code works nicely for generating plots of multiple datasets, but there is
-we could use it in other Python programs to generate plots for our datasets.
+now a lot to read comfortably.
+It would be nice to break this work into clear

-This can be accomplished by making the argument checking section and the body of
+chunks of code.
+This can be accomplished by making the argument checking section
-the for loop their own functions.
-This requires surprisingly few changes to the
+and the body of the for loop their own functions.
+This requires surprisingly few
-code.
+changes to the code.

 ~~~
 import sys